 T.E.D.
-Knee High Open Toe Anti-Embolism Compression Stockings are manufactured by Covidien under the brand name of Kendall, are designed for the continuing care of recuperating patients from surgery.
+Knee High Open Toe Anti-Embolism Compression Stockings are manufactured by Cardinal Health, formerly Covidien, are designed for the continuing care of recuperating patients from surgery.
 Constructed of nylon, TED Knee-High Open toe Anti Embolism Stockings offer full-foot with open inspection toe.
 Kendall also provides a Closed Toe Compression Stocking.
 These Knee High Anti Embolism Stockings help patients suffering from circulatory problems in the lower leg and foot.
 To determine the correct size of stockings use two separate measurements--1) calf circumference and 2) knee to heel distance.
 Distance from bend of knee to bottom of heel determines length.
 Calf circumference determines the inner diameter size of the TED Hose.
 TEDs Knee High Open Toe Stockings are sold as a single pair or a case of 12 pairs.
 Kendall also manufactures a longer Support Hose, the Thigh Length Anti-Embolism Stocking Open Toe and the TED Closed Toe Anit-Embolism Stocking.
 Vitality Medical carries a large assortment of sizes of TED Compression Stockings.
 Order online today!

 - 1. Measure calf circumference at greatest point.

 - 2. Measure length from heel to bend in back of knee.

 - Provides graduated compression.

 - Helps avoid the danger of pulmonary embolism.